The production process begins with your emailing the manuscript to

 it over.

-Drafts are sent via email, unless a printout is
+Drafts are sent to authors via email (pdf files), unless a printout is

 Printing and Binding

-Printing in the Seattle, WA area and shipped from there directly
+Printing in the Seattle, WA area, and shipped directly

 to the author via UPS.
 As few as 25 copies may be ordered from Gorham,